rengzhengcodes/rengs-records/src/content/posts/perception-testing.md

 date: '10-03-2025'
 image:
    url: '/fsae/perception/my25_right.png'
-   alt: 'Boston Q-Compute HPC Press Release Photo'
+   alt: 'MY25 right-side view.
+Courtesy of the 2025 MIT Motorsporst Website (and, if memory serves, Eric Zhou who drew it).'
 ---
+# Purpose
+The purpose of this document is to detail the design decisions motivating a perception testing trip's procedures and what those procedures are.
+Procedures after the first are similar to the ones before, with changes bolded for easier identification.
+The reason for this formatting is so it is easily referenceable on a testing trip without the need to scroll.

+If you're looking for *just the specific procedures*, go [here](/posts/perception-test-plans).

 # Background
 Bootstrapping an Autonomous Vehicle's Perception team is a hard task.
-For AMY25 at [MIT Motorsports](fsae.mit.edu) this means thinking about how you are going to collect training data after you've got your [sensors in order](./posts/network-syncing), with PTP (IEEE-1588) time-syncing.
+For AMY25 at [MIT Motorsports](http://fsae.mit.edu) this means thinking about how you are going to collect training data after you've got your [sensors in order](./posts/network-syncing), with PTP (IEEE-1588) time-syncing.

 <div class="center">
    <video class="pro-img" controls preload="metadata" playsinline style="width:100%; height:auto;">